‘One Piece’ Episode 904 Preview Hints At Luffy’s Battle Against Bakura Town’s Boss

 — Toei Animation (@ToeiAnimation) September 19, 2019

 Knowing that Luffy, Zoro, and Okiku are planning to go up against Holdem, the Beast Pirates will surely do everything they can to prevent them from accomplishing their mission.
-Aside from Holdem, One Piece Episode 904 is expected to introduce another Beast Pirates Headliner at Bakura Town – Speed.
+Aside from Holdem, One Piece Episode 904 is expected to introduce another Beast Pirates Headliner in Bakura Town — Speed.
 Speed is a half-horse, half-human who ate a SMILE devil fruit.

 In the upcoming episode of One Piece, Speed is set to lead the Beast Pirates in capturing Luffy, Zoro, and Okiku.
 However, though they have the advantage in terms of number, it is highly likely that Speed and her subordinates will be suffering the same fate as Urashima.
 After defeating Speed’s group, Luffy, Zoro, and Okiku will be heading to the location of Holdem where Otama is currently being tortured.

 In One Piece Episode 903, Holdem was featured using a huge pincer while trying to get something out of Otama’s cheeks.
-However, it seems like Holdem has already run out of patience as One Piece Episode 904 preview showed Otama inside the mouth of the lion in his stomach.
-The upcoming episode of One Piece will reveal how Luffy, Zoro, and Okiku will be able to save Otama from the hands of Bakura Town’s boss, Holdem.
+However, it seems like Holdem has already run out of patience as the One Piece Episode 904 preview showed Otama inside the mouth of the lion in his stomach.
+The upcoming episode of One Piece will reveal how Luffy, Zoro, and Okiku will be able to save Otama from Holdem.